korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 Find complete information about the steps in the section **Step-by-step mode**.

-For running the complete mode, you will open the file: _complete_running.sh_ and complete the variables with your preferences and input files names.
+For running the complete mode, you will open the file: _USER_complete_mode.sh_ and complete the variables with your preferences and input files names.

 After complete it, run it: